Center for Teaching Innovation and Excellence

 A peer-led, supportive center, C-TIE enables faculty to participate in pedagogy workshops, partake in mentoring clusters, engage in theme-based dialogues, request confidential feedback on their teaching, access online resources via the College website, and seek guidance in obtaining funds for instructional improvement.
 The Center serves faculty new to college teaching, as well as those with many years in the classroom.
 Beyond mere remediation, the Center invites all faculty who are in search of new ideas, shared conversation, and a community of teachers as support.
 With the establishment of C-TIE, the College strengthens its commitment to teaching excellence.

-New faculty members are paired with a buddy, an “older timer,” as a way for faculty to learn with, and from, their peers within and across disciplines.
+New faculty members may request to be paired with a more experienced “buddy,” to learn with, and from, their peers within and across disciplines.

-All consultation will be confidential; C-TIE will confirm that faculty have used C-TIE services, if asked, but beyond that, there is complete confidentiality.
-Feedback provided by C-TIE is not meant to be part of decisions on promotion or tenure or renewal/non-renewal.
+All observations and mentoring will be confidential.
+Feedback provided by C-TIE is not part of decisions on promotion or tenure or renewal/non-renewal.

 This award is an opportunity for faculty to be recognized for their innovative teaching.

 C-TIE encourages faculty to learn from one another’s classroom practice.
 To this end, we facilitate informal classroom visits across the College upon request.